The 2015 season marks Ken Korach's 24th year in the American League, his 20th season with the A's, and his tenth as the team's lead radio announcer.

 In 1971, Fosse was named starting catcher for the American League All-Star Team and received his second Rawlings Gold Glove.
 He was traded to the Oakland A's in 1973, and played for the 1973 and 1974 World Champions in Oakland.
 In 2002, Fosse was voted one of the 100 greatest players in Cleveland Indians' history.

-Ray and his wife, Carol, were married April 4, 1970, and reside in California and Arizona, where they are active in several charitable organizations.
-They have two daughters, Nikki and Lindsey, and two grandsons, Matthew and Joseph
+Ray and his wife, Carol, were married April 4, 1970, and have two married daughters and two grandsons.
+Ray and Carol reside in California and Arizona, where they are active in several charitable organizations.

 Kuiper has covered the Bay Area baseball scene for Comcast SportsNet since 1992, serving as pre-game host and fill-in play-by-play announcer for both A's and Giants telecasts.
 He has also worked on Comcast SportsNet's Golden State Warrior and San Jose Sharks telecasts, along with numerous collegiate assignments.
 He has also handled sideline reporting duties for select National Football League games on Fox.
 Kuiper has won seven Northern California Emmy Awards for his coverage of Bay Area Sports teams.